-In 2015 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2016 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There is one potential source of contamination identified for this system with moderate susceptibility level.
+There are eight potential sources of contamination identified for this system with moderate susceptibility level.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained by calling the City of Fort Lauderdale Customer Service at 954-828-8000.